Fish farm manager

 There are in the region of 1,200 fish farms in the British Isles, with many salmon sea cage farms in Scotland and on the west coast of Ireland.

-The Environment Agency (EA) employs the largest number of people working in freshwater fisheries work in Britain, including several employees working on its own fish farm.
+The Environment Agency (EA) employs a large number of people in freshwater fisheries work in Britain, including several employees working on its own fish farm.

 Other employers include:

-• Department of Agriculture, Environment and Rural Affairs (Northern Ireland)
+- the Fisheries Department of The Department of Agriculture, Environment and Rural Affairs (DAERA) - in Northern Ireland

 Other employers include large water companies that have fishing on their reservoirs and recreational fishing facilities.